madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 `localsa["stddev"]` defines the estimated posterior uncertainties in the estimated model parameters.
-This estimate is based on the Jacobian / Hessian matrix estimates of the parameter space curvature in the area of the estimated (inverted) optimal parameters.
+This estimate is based on the Jacobian / Hessian matrix estimates of the parameter space curvature in the vicinity the estimated (inverted) optimal parameters.
 The uncertainties are assumed to be Gaussian with standard deviations defined by `localsa["stddev"]`.